mickymacirl/CI-P5-EGZ/TESTING.md

 Expected:

-The user is directed back to login screen to login after entering suitable username and password, registration is successful
+The user is directed to a verify email messagen after entering suitable email, username and password, registration is successful after verifying email.

 Actual:

-The user is directed back to login screen to login after entering suitable username and password, registration was successful with an email confirmation link being recieved.
+The user was directed to a verify email messagen after entering suitable email, username and password, registration was successful after verifying email.

 <hr>